 Excluding fisherfolk from areas that they have fished for generations in order to salve the consciences of middle class, sandle-shod, cord-wearing intellectual hippies is not the answer.
-Look at the chart here (provided by Mike Cohen of Holderness Fishing Industry Group) and look at how much area could be off limits to fishermen.
+Look at the chart here (provided by the Holderness Fishing Industry Group) and look at how much area could be off limits to fishermen.
 This area will be fished harder and unsustainably as the fishing industry is more and more squeezed.
 There is no evidence of any sort of spillover effect likely to occur in this region.
 Note how MCZs work around the requirements of the Energy Industry (new kids on the block) but not the unfashionable fish folk.
 Fisherfolk are likely to be the new conservation refugees and if the extremists get their way there will be further marginalisation, job losses and poverty in rural coastal towns and villages in the UK.
 The pretty ones will be sources of 2nd homes to the middle classes escaping from the city – packed in summer, tumbleweed and closed shops in the winter.
 The ugly ones will be left to rot.

 Proposed and current fishery exclusion zones off the yorkshire coast

 Although my ancestors were fishermen and whalers, I am not blindly pro-fishing and I am not anti-conservationist.
 I’m just anti-stupidity.

-Dr Magnus Johnson is a Marine Biologist at the Centre for Environmental and Marine Sciences.
+Dr Magnus Johnson is a Marine Biologist at Northern Shores Ltd and Senior Lecturer at the University of Hull.
 His views are his own.